by William Eric McFadden

 Description

-On Monday, May 20, 2024, three members of the Southeast Ohio Radio Adventure Team performed successful activations of Gross Memorial Woods State Nature Preserve in Ohio as part of the Parks on the Air (POTA; link) program.
+On Monday, May 20, 2024, three members of the Southeast Ohio Radio Adventure Team performed successful activations of Gross Memorial Woods State Nature Preserve (US-9410) in Ohio as part of the Parks on the Air (POTA; link) program.

 After spending Thursday, Friday, and Saturday at Hamvention (link) and QRP ARCI's Four Days in May (link), and after Sunday activations of Pater Wildlife Area (link) and Whitewater Canal State Historic Site (link), Eric McFadden, WD8RIF; Thomas Witherspoon, K4SWL; and Miles McFadden, KD8KNC, finally pointed their motorized transport east to begin the drive to their respective homes.
 First, though, a detour to the Armstrong Air & Space Museum in Wapanoketa (link) was in order, and then an activation of Gross Memorial Woods State Nature Preserve.